Jelleas/CheckPy/README.rst

    wrapped by ``if __name__ == "__main__"``
 -  Support for overriding functions from imports in order to for instance prevent blocking function calls
+-  Support for grouping tests in modules, allowing the user to target tests from a specific module or run all tests in a module with a single command.

 An example
 ----------